geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 >
 > &mdash; [Ryan Florence](https://twitter.com/ryanflorence/status/1095853086478761984?s=20)

-To paraphrase the [talk of the same name](https://www.youtube.com/watch?v=orq9XnHGTgQ) by Ryan Florence, websites have gotten less accessible since jQuery was in its prime.
-In the jQuery days, no one built their own custom complex UI components because it was too hard.
-Instead, everyone used these battle-tested jQuery UI components that happened to be accessible because they were so widely used.
-But since React made building custom components easy, many people started writing their own custom components without being aware of what they need to do to make these components accessible.

-Because of this, the curse of React is that the average React app is _less_ accessible than the average jQuery app.
-And at this point, the Curse of React is really the curse of frameworks in general (including Svelte), since they all simplified building complex UI.
+The [Curse of React](https://www.youtube.com/watch?v=orq9XnHGTgQ) is that the average React app is _less_ accessible than the average jQuery app.
+This is because React simplified building UI to the point that developers write their own complex UI components instead of using a standard library like jQuery UI.
+However, the average developer doesn't know everything that's needed to make something like an autocomplete accessible, resulting in less accessible components.

-Since Svelte is a developing ecosystem, it suffers even more from the Curse of React.
+This curse isn't unique to React&mdash;at this point, the Curse of React is really the curse of UI frameworks in general, including Svelte.
+Since Svelte is still a developing ecosystem, it suffers even more from the Curse of React.
 There aren't a lot of options for Svelte component libraries, let alone accessible ones.
-And because React is still the biggest framework, the best thinkers in accessibility are focusing on that ecosystem (e.g. [React ARIA](https://react-spectrum.adobe.com/react-aria/), [Downshift](https://www.downshift-js.com/), and others.)
+And because React is still the biggest framework, the best thinkers in accessibility are focusing on that ecosystem (e.g. [React ARIA](https://react-spectrum.adobe.com/react-aria/), [Downshift](https://www.downshift-js.com/), and others).

 > I hesitated to mention this last point because it technically has to do with adoption, but I cannot separate it from React's merits: it seems to have the best thinkers on accessibility and interaction design right now.
 No other ecosystem has projects like Adobe and Devon Govett's React Aria that has extensively thought through and tested for WAI-ARIA so you don't have to.
 Ditto Segun Adebayo's Chakra UI.
 >